COVID19Tracking/website/README.md

 ### Environment Variables

 Our contnet is managed in Contentful, and you will need the following environment variables set in your local environment.
-Contact a member of our team for these values:
+[Read our documentation](https://gatsbyjs--upbeat-lovelace-3e9fff.netlify.com/__storybook) for the values.

 ```
 CONTENTFUL_BLOG_SPACE